Skip to main content

 • Toyota Motor North America

-MITRE has provided participating automakers with aggregated, anonymized results they can use to assess the overall effectiveness of ADAS systems and benchmark their own vehicles against the overall aggregate average.
+As with the first study, MITRE will provide participating automakers with aggregated, anonymized results they can use to assess the overall effectiveness of ADAS systems and benchmark their own vehicles against the overall aggregate average.

 PARTS expects datasets to grow in future studies as more automobile manufacturers join PARTS and more police-reported crash data are added.
-In November 2022, Ford joined PARTS, and now the automakers in the partnership account for almost 80% of the U.S. passenger vehicle market.
+In 2024, Hyundai and Kia joined PARTS, and now the automakers in the partnership account for approximately 85% of the U.S. passenger vehicle market.

 More Information